Vandanam: Production

 Girija Shettar was chosen for the role after Priyadarshan watched her in Geethanjali.
 This was her only Malayalam film released, as her second film Dhanushkodi, directed by Priyadarshan, starring Mohanlal and Raghuvaran was shelved.

 Soundtrack

 The songs of this film were composed by Ouseppachan, with lyrics penned by Shibu Chakravarthy except "Thillana" which is a composition of M. Balamuralikrishna.
+Sujatha Mohan received the Kerala Film Critics Association Award for Best Female Playback Singer for her renditions in this film.